BSF shoots down drone carrying heroin along border in Punjab | Law-Order

 - India

+The BSF troops also lodged a protest with the Pakistani Rangers for the drone coming from across the border.

 "Frontier #BSF troops foiled another smuggling attempt through Pak drone.
 Vigilant BSF troops fired at the drone coming from Pak & brought it down.
-Drone carrying 9 packets suspected to be #Heroin (10.670Kgs) in a bag were also recovered," said the BSF (Punjab Frontier) in a tweet.
+A drone carrying 9 packets suspected to be #Heroin (10.670Kgs) in a bag was also recovered," said the BSF in a tweet.

+Talking to reporters later in Amritsar, BSF Deputy Inspector General (DIG) Bhupinder Singh said the troops fired nine rounds at the drone which traveled around one kilometer and was flying at a height of 300 meters.

+Singh dubbed the recovery of drones and heroin as a big achievement for the force, saying it is for the first time that both were captured together.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)